jeffponce/jeffponce.github.io/_posts/2020-05-22-nonprofit.md

 ```
 ![Non-profit](https://raw.githubusercontent.com/jeffponce/jeffponce.github.io/master/images/Non-profit/dc1.png)
 ![Non-profit2](https://raw.githubusercontent.com/jeffponce/jeffponce.github.io/master/images/Non-profit/dc2.png)
-Lookng at the data we can see most of the information is internal coding to other points of data.
-For example, Subsection, Affliation, etc. What we need is the basic information on each organization and the financials, *Income/Revenue/Assets*.
+Looking at the data we can see most of the information is internal coding to other points of data.
+For example, Subsection, Affiliation, etc. What we need is the basic information on each organization and the financials, *Income/Revenue/Assets*.

 First, we will check how the states are broken up in each file.
 ![Non-profit3](https://raw.githubusercontent.com/jeffponce/jeffponce.github.io/master/images/Non-profit/dc3.png)
-We could change the data to make them more conform to the US standard regions, but since we will be seperating at the state level later this will be fine for the time being.
+We could change the data to make them more conform to the US standard regions, but since we will be separating at the state level later this will be fine for the time being.

-Below we are seperating the data into a new region variable for vizualiztion.
-The first line of code is sorting the data in decending order based on Income and only taking the Name, City, State, Asset, Income, and Revenue columns.
+Below we are seperating the data into a new region variable for visualization.
+The first line of code is sorting the data in descending order based on Income and only taking the Name, City, State, Asset, Income, and Revenue columns.
 Second line adds a new column for the Region.
 Giving us the Top 10 US Non-Profits based on Income per Region.
 Note again that these regions were created by the supplier of the data, the IRS.

 ```python
 #NorthEast Region